 As a result, and in the process of standing up for suffering animals, she's been arrested five times, slandered, and put through hell by those in positions of authority.
 But she knows her suffering and that of other activists worldwide could never compare to the suffering edured by the animals—those who have no voice to defend themselves.

 When we as a nation stop tolerating the abuse of non-human animals, the abuse will end.
 This takes brave citizens willing to make the uncomfortable stand when necessary—to survive the fallout that comes with standing tall in a society rife with corruption.
 We must come out from behind our computer screens when all else fails and physically form a barrier to protect those animals in need.

 Citizens in today's society can make use of a wide arsenal of online tools to create chain-ge for the voiceless.
 We petition, put out videos of the abuse, and create calls to action.
 Blogs, vlogs, e-books, social media, real-time streaming video...there are so many new and exciting developments we didn't have even ten years ago!
 Yet, sometimes that's just not enough, and we must stand together as one to prevent abuse.

-they put around you.
-And then free the animals.
+they put around you to free the animals...